INCLUSION DIVERSITY EQUITY ACCESS

 CELEBRATING MANY FORMS OF DIVERSITY

-San Francisco Ballet’s Diversity, Equity, and Inclusion (DE&I) mission is to: provide individuals an opportunity to achieve their full potential; enhance and strengthen our art form; and solidify our reputation as a preeminent arts organization, embodying innovation, excellence, and inclusion.
+San Francisco Ballet’s Inclusion, Diversity, Equity and Access (IDEA) mission is to: provide individuals an opportunity to achieve their full potential; enhance and strengthen our art form; and solidify our reputation as a preeminent arts organization, embodying innovation, excellence, and inclusion.
 We strive to share our joy of dance, while fostering a welcoming environment—both internally and externally—that celebrates and embraces many forms of diversity.

 SF BOARD I.D.E.A.
 STATEMENT